-When you file for Chapter 7 bankruptcy, you have to attend a mandatory hearing called the meeting of creditors (also called the 341 hearing).
-But simply attending the 341 hearing does not mean that your bankruptcy case is over.
-Read on to learn more about what happens after your Chapter 7 bankruptcy meeting of creditors.
+Everyone who files for Chapter 7 bankruptcy must attend a mandatory hearing called the 341 meeting of creditors.
+But your bankruptcy case isn't over after attending the hearing.
+Read on to learn more about what to expect after the Chapter 7 bankruptcy meeting of creditors concludes.

-However, just because your meeting of creditors is concluded doesn’t mean that you are immediately entitled to a discharge.
-Creditors can still file objections to your discharge within 60 days of the first date set for your meeting of creditors.
-Also, if you have not already done so, you will need to complete a debtor education course (also called a financial management course) before you can receive a discharge.
-If no creditor objections are filed by the deadline and you have satisfied all other requirements, you will receive your discharge in the mail.
+Also, creditors can still file objections to your discharge within 60 days of the first date set for your meeting of creditors, although this rarely happens.
+If no creditor objects by the deadline and you've satisfied all other requirements, you'll receive your discharge in the mail.